CUHK-AIM-Group/Endora/README.md

-In our environment, we use pytorch=1.13.1, and the CUDA compile version is 11.7.
+In our environment, we use pytorch=2.1.2, and the CUDA compile version is 11.8.
-It is recommended to use GPU with storage >= TBD for video sampling by Endora inference, and storae >= TBD for Endora training.
+It is recommended to use GPU with storage $\ge$ 24GB for video sampling by Endora inference, and storae $\ge$ 48GB for Endora training.

 ## Data Preparation
 **Colonoscopic**:  The dataset provided by [paper](TBD) can be found [here](TBD).
 You can directly use the [processed video data]() by *[Endo-FM](TBD)* without further data processing.